de-Manzanares/bitboard/README.md

 Using the command line interface (CLI) we can interact with the bitboard to move pieces and to display the state of the board.
 We can also import and export FEN strings.
-Currently, I am working on implementing rules.
+Currently, I am working on implementing the rules of the game.
+There are movement rules for the king, queen, rook, bishop, and pawn; none yet for the knight.
+The movement rules do not yet consider en passant, pawn promotion, castling, check, or checkmate.

-If you'd like to play with the program without partial rules implemented, checkout the ``anarchy_chess`` branch.
+If you'd like the program without any rules at all, checkout the Anarchist BitBoard release.

 ![overview.gif](gif%2Foverview.gif)